 Productivity Be Fooled

-Ever feel like those around you are achieving more, getting more things done, and/or launching more things than you are?
+Ever feel like those around you are achieving more, getting more things done, being more productive, and/or launching more things than you are?
 Find yourself comparing your productivity to someone else’s?

 As someone who has spent way too much time comparing her level of productivity to others, I feel we get this feeling of not doing enough, not achieving enough, or otherwise not making as much momentum as others.